caryoscelus/heavy-bright-sun-wip/chapters/005-chapter-fifth.md

 Sasha said; there was a hint of reverie in her voice.

-"What was it?!" — i wanted to say, for now i remembered that the joint and the game were both forced (?) onto me by her.
+"What was it?!" — i wanted to say, for now i remembered that the joint and the game were both brought upon me by her.

 — Did you expect any less of me? — i said instead, — That's what i call lack of faith!